Eucosma obumbratana - 21st July 2023 - Findern - Brian Hallam

 ID pointers: Male forewing yellowish brown in the dorsal third and brown to reddish-brown over rest of wing.
 The ocellus is pale, usually containing two or three long black dashes, often broken.
 The females forewing is pale and unicolorous with a pale ocellus.

-Distribution: (Last record: 01/08/2024 at Sandiacre ) – A relatively uncommon species in Britain.
+Distribution: (Last record: 5 July 2025 at Heage ) – A relatively uncommon species in Britain.
 The Derbyshire status is Uncertain due to insufficient data – The moth maybe local on Sow Thistle – Very few modern day records.

-Flight Period: July / August / – On the wing mid July-August.
-Moth Activity: Nocturnal Crepuscular – and is attracted to light Photographed: Yes – Photographed By: Will Soar © All Rights Reserved
+Flight Period: July / August – On the wing mid July-August.
+Moth Activity: Nocturnal Crepuscular – and is attracted to light Photographed: Yes – Photographed By: Dave Evans, Brian Hallam © All Rights Reserved

 Wingspan: 14-20mm